freeCodeCamp/guide/src/pages/containers/docker/creating-a-new-container/index.md

+---
-# Creating a new Container
+title: Creating a new container
+---

 Creating a container using Docker CLI